 You can use essential oils as a natural, plant-powered alternative to make your own bath salts, green cleaning products, and even home made candles you can use in your home or give as thoughtful homemade gifts.

 At our Azulfit Surya retreat we offer a weekly essential oil education class for those that want to learn more about how to live a healthier, more vibrant lifestyle and learn how to use oils for wellness, green home cleaning products and to boost vitality.

-Their commitment to quality, purity, sustainability and charity via their Healing Hands foundation align with our retreat ethos.
+Their commitment to quality, purity, sustainability, and charity via their Healing Hands foundation aligns with our retreat ethos.
 If you are interested in finding out more, do it yourself recipes, or education about oils and their use, please do contact Azulfit today for more information.

 doTERRA also offer an incredible kit formulated by Yogi and yoga teacher trainer Elena Brower.
 You don’t have to invest in pricey individual oils to get the aromatic benefits formulated for your practice.